phf/go-queue/RANT.md

 This kind of runtime check helps you catch your indexing errors and enforces the abstraction provided by the array (or slice).

-But then Go already "messes things up" with the builtin map type.
+But then Go already "messes things up" with the builtin map type:
 Instead of getting a panic when you try to access a key that's not in the map, you get a zero value.
 And if you *really* want to know whether a key is there or not you